grumpy-gaming/ForgeTrack/HOWTO.md

 When you first load ForgeTrack, you will be prompted to sign in:

+Why: We require sign-in to securely link your inventory data to your permanent account, ensuring persistence and enabling future paid features.

 Action: Click the "Sign In with Google" button within the security modal.

 Result: This links your unique inventory data to your permanent Google account, ensuring secure access and data persistence across all devices.

-Step 4: Adding New Devices
+Step 4: Your First Devices

 Since ForgeTrack starts with generic example devices, you can: